ttsiodras/grlib-gpl/README.md

 - Then the testbench starts speaking to the DSU over `dsu_tx`, and the DSU seems to respond after a bit; first by raising `dsuact` (which is internally mapped to `dsuo.active`) - and then by starting to speak over `dsu_rx`.

 Not that I speak the DSU protocol or anything; but this seems to indicate that at least my design isn't "dead"; the DSU is responsive.
 Why my grmon can't speak to it in real life, is still a mystery.

+**UPDATE**: Success, sort of!
+Since the DSU is alive and beating, I realized that perhaps grmon is NOT sending the same data that the testbench is; so I recorded the data sent over the serial by grmon and they were indeed different!

+So I instead created a file with the [50 bytes sent by the testbench](designs/leon3-zestsc1-xc3s1000/testbench.vhd#L109) until that first `wait` in the testbench *(this scenario was copied from the fully operational (under GHDL) leon3-digilent-xc3s1000 testbench)*.

+I tried sending this data directly to the board...

+    $ grmon -uart /dev/ttyUSB
+    ...
+    Ctrl-C
+    # This leaves the UART setup the right way - baud rate, etc

+    $ cat designs/leon3-zestsc1-xc3s1000/speak.to.DSU.data > /dev/ttyUSB0

+...and indeed, just as in the simulation, the `dsuact` woke up - its LED lit up!

+We therefore *are* able to speak to the DSU, it's just that grmon doesn't say the right magic words to wake it up!

+(facepalm)

+Could it be that the change to grmon3 introduced some sort of regression that doesn't allow grmon to interoperate well over UART?